PROFILE

 gathering of South Asian leaders in Dhaka in

 December 1985.
-Bangladesh has served in the
+Bangladesh hosted the last SAARC

-wide range of ongoing SAARC regional activities.
+in a wide range of ongoing SAARC regional

 In recent years, Bangladesh has played a